Mansoor8484/SoftwareEngineering---CIS/docs/usage.md

 1. Click on "Budgets" tab in the navigation bar.

-2. Choose from 3 options, Financial Plan A (high savings = low spending money) Financial Plan B (Low Savings = More Spending Money) and Financial Plan C (Moderate Savings = Moderate Spending Money).
+2. Choose from 3 options,
+   	- Financial Plan A (high savings = low spending money)
+	- Financial Plan B (Low Savings = More Spending Money) = Financial Plan C (Moderate Savings = Moderate Spending Money).
    To enact a plan for your account, click select on the bottom of each plan.
 On the top of the page a graph is shown with the axis of savings x expenses, along with income and planned expenses.
 These change with each budget that is applied, to show the current budget chosen.

 ## Creating a Budget Page 2